 How to report a breach of planning control

 This dataset lists details of enforcement action between 1972 and 2012.

 It includes two separate references for enforcement notices.
 If the reference you hold is an ENF number please use this data set to find the correct enforcement reference number.
 Use enforcement reference number to find enforcement notices on Public Access.

-For all other planning enforcement queries: use the Contact the enforcement team form
+For updates on current planning enforcement cases: use the Contact the enforcement team form